harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 });
 ```

-Behind the scenes, webpack uses the <a href="https://webpack.js.org/plugins/terser-webpack-plugin/">Terser</a> plugin to do this.
 In previous versions of webpack, you had to manually configure this functionality yourself.
 It's now provided by default!

 ## Remove source maps